 Here’s a ruffled tote bag I made my daughter for her 11th birthday last year to hold her supplies, for crochet, of course.
 She wanted to learn how & I was thrilled.
 I stuffed the bag with colorful yarns, crochet hooks and beginner instructions.
 She loved it!

 I always have more than one unfinished project in progress, it seems — what in yarn land we call WIPs (Work in Progress).
 I crochet like I read, in multiples.
 I’m always reading more than one book at a time and crocheting more than one item, too.
 Multi-tasker?
 Maybe.
 More like, I get bored easily and need variety! :0)

 Also pictured above are three other current projects.
 Another hat (adult size) & what will be a spiral potholder when I’m finished; also some headbands I have made for my nieces.
 Now I’m working on flower appliques to add to the headbands to finish them up.

 You can find all sorts of free patterns and basic tutorials online to learn how to crochet or knit.
 I taught myself how to crochet 22 years ago when I was pregnant with my first child.
 I wanted to learn to make the beautiful items that my grandmother did.
 It made me feel closer to her, though she lived far away.
 She passed away several years ago, making the afghans, potholders, and other items she’s made me over the years all the more precious.

 Personally, I love this website –> The Crochet Crowd.
 It has an expansive library of patterns and tutorial videos.
 Mikey has 24 free beginner crochet video tutorials that will get you started.
 You can find them here.

-Definitely check of these Work In Progress printable cards that can help you keep track of patterns, hook sizes, yarn types etc. for your projects.
+Definitely check out these Work In Progress printable cards that can help you keep track of patterns, hook sizes, yarn types etc. for your projects.